Becoming a Trainer

 Becoming a GP trainer is a challenging and rewarding career move.
 The process of preparing the practice to train often acts as a stimulus for development.
 Registrars usually bring a great deal of enthusiasm to a practice and often act as a catalyst for the trainers' own Professional Development.
 Go to the GMC website for information on being a trainer or clinical supervisor.

-Approval/Re-approval for GP Trainers
+Approval/Re-approval of GP Trainers

 New applicants and experienced trainers seeking approval and re-approval as a trainer must: